DocumentationBook/SphinxDocumentation/setup/index.rst

 #.
 For your first project, it's easier to select English, so press ENTER.

    This was the last step.
-Sphinx created the simplest infrastructure consisting of the following typical files:
+Sphinx created the simplest infrastructure consisting of the following typical files and
+   folders:

    *  ``index.rst`` is the root document in your documentation tree.
    *  ``conf.py`` is the main configuration file for your documentation project.
    *  ``Makefile`` is a configuration file for the ``make`` utility that is used in every Unix and Linux OS to build projects.
-You can use this utility to make Sphinx build your documentation project.
+You can use this utility to have Sphinx build your documentation project.
    *  ``make.bat`` is used in Windows OS instead of the ``make`` utility.
    *  ``_build/`` is a subfolder where Sphinx will created the built project files.
    *  ``_static/`` is a subfolder with custom files for HTML, CSS, and JavaScript.
 Sphinx will copy all those files to the ``_static/`` subfolder in the built project, thus overriding files with the same name created by default.
    *  ``_templates/`` contains custom templates.
-You can place your own templates here that will override Jinja2 templates shipped with Sphinx or with Sphinx extensions that you can install.
+If you place your own templates here, they will override Jinja2 templates shipped with Sphinx or Sphinx extensions.
 Jinja2 templates are used to build HTML files.

    The final message contains an advice to use the ``make`` utility::

-      You should now populate your master file /Users/albertbagdasaryan/workspace/PythonDocumentationTips/index.rst and create other documentation source files.
+      You should now populate your master file /workspace/PythonDocumentationTips/index.rst and create other documentation source files.
 Use the Makefile to build the docs, like so: make builder
       where "builder" is one of the supported builders, e.g. html, latex or linkcheck.